httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 openssl pkey -text
 ~~~

 This command was tested with all the example keys on OpenSSL version 1.1.1m.
-Note that some systems cannot produce or use these keys directly, and may require additional processing.
+Note that some systems cannot produce or use all of these keys directly, and may require additional processing.

 ### Example Key RSA test {#example-key-rsa-test}